wandras/ConsentPass/README.md

 Execute a callback with a specific consent type: wa.consentPass.runWithConsent('STRICTLY_NECESSARY', function() {
 // code to run when consent is granted
 });

 Optionally, set a custom data layer: wa.consentPass.setDataLayer(window.utag_data);

 Available methods

-runWithConsent(type, callback): executes or queues a callback based on consent getConsents(): returns an object with current consent values getConsent(type): returns true/false if a specific consent type is accepted getConsentByCode(code): returns true/false for a consent code getConsentTypes(): returns an array of all consent types getConsentCodes(): returns an array of all consent codes getConsentTypeByCode(code): returns the consent type for a given code getConsentCodeByType(type): returns the consent code for a given type fetchConsents(): reads consents directly from the OneTrust cookie
+runWithConsent(type, callback): executes or queues a callback based on consent

+getConsents(): returns an object with current consent values

+getConsent(type): returns true/false if a specific consent type is accepted

+getConsentByCode(code): returns true/false for a consent code

+getConsentTypes(): returns an array of all consent types

+getConsentCodes(): returns an array of all consent codes

+getConsentTypeByCode(code): returns the consent type for a given code

+getConsentCodeByType(type): returns the consent code for a given type

+fetchConsents(): reads consents directly from the OneTrust cookie

 License
-MIT License
+MIT License.